vanmars/word_definer/README.md

 | DELETE | /words/:id/definitions/:definitions_id | DELETE | Delete a single definition from a word. |

 ## Setup/Installation Requirements
+To view this project:
+- Open a browswer of your choice, and navigate to the following url: https://radiant-taiga-43937.herokuapp.com/

+To clone and extend this project:
 - Navigate to the directory on your local computer where you would like to clone this repo.
 - Clone this repo using the 'git clone https://github.com/vanmars/word_definer.git' command in terminal/command line.
 - Navigate to the cloned folder and run 'bundle' in your command line to download all dependencies.